 Research grants - If you have funds available for IT equipment on your research grant, then this source of funding should be used.
 In such cases, a research grant work order can be provided during the ordering process.

 All requests should be made via this form - End to End IT Request - Formstack

 If a fault develops with any devices this should be reported to firstname.lastname@example.org.

 In the event of a fault that cannot be fixed by IT Services, we will liaise with the supplier for a repair or replacement.
 We hold a small stock of the recommended Windows laptops to loan out to users if required.
 Please note: we do not hold stock of devices that have been configured to order, or are non-standard specification.

-In the result of damage (accidental or due to misuse) we may recharge the cost of repairs to the user’s department.
+In the result of damage (accidental or due to misuse) we will recharge the cost of repairs to the user’s department.

-Old equipment will be removed by IT Services on install and processed.
 Hardware that can be reused will be stored or deployed elsewhere.
 Hardware that has no further use to the University will be handed to our recycling partner who will process it in accordance with WEEE regulations.
 The University may receive a rebate on the residual value of such item.
-IT Services will use this to either cover operating costs or donate to charity.
+IT Services will use this to either provide student facing IT, cover operating costs or donate to charity.
 We will ensure our recycling partner has a zero landfill policy and robust ethical guidelines.